lidofinance/dual-governance/docs/specification.md

 #### Regular deployment mode

-In the regular deployment mode, the emergency protection delay is set to zero and all calls from scheduled proposals are immediately executable by anyone via calling the [`EmergencyProtectedTimelock.execute`](#Function-EmergencyProtectedTimelockexecute) function.
+In the regular deployment mode, the **emergency protection delay** is set to zero and all calls from scheduled proposals are immediately executable by anyone via calling the [`EmergencyProtectedTimelock.execute`](#Function-EmergencyProtectedTimelockexecute) function.

 #### Protected deployment mode

 The protected deployment mode is a temporary mode designed to be active during an initial period after the deployment or upgrade of the DG contracts.
-In this mode, scheduled proposals cannot be executed immediately; instead, before calling [`EmergencyProtectedTimelock.execute`](#Funtion-EmergencyProtectedTimelockexecute), one has to wait until an **emergency protection timelock** elapses since the proposal scheduling time.
+In this mode, scheduled proposals cannot be executed immediately; instead, before calling [`EmergencyProtectedTimelock.execute`](#Funtion-EmergencyProtectedTimelockexecute), one has to wait until an emergency protection delay elapses since the proposal scheduling time.

 ![image](https://github.com/lidofinance/dual-governance/assets/1699593/38cb2371-bdb0-4681-9dfd-356fa1ed7959)